granbraan/Spotify-Playlist-Automation/README.md

-Software automation that handles spotify playlists.
-Adds new releases from artists in the playlist and recommended songs from spotify.
-Also generates a newly created playlist of songs from a specificed genre.
-Created in Python.
+Simple Spotify App that creates a new playlist of recommended songs or add to existing playlist.